timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 Medinas (the old walled part of town) are known to have narrow and maze like streets that are unsigned, disorientating, and sometimes impossible to navigate through.
 Essaouira's medina was small compared to other cities, and, although I never quite mastered the layout, Tim was able to navigate us through the maze, always getting us home safely to our riad.
 At one point, Grace and I were out exploring the port, and when we tried to return to our home in the medina it took us a few attempts, but Grace got us there by recognizing a chicken foot on the ground!

-We enjoyed wandering and negotiating in the medina, eating our first of many tagines, peaceful afternoons in our riad, making new friends, walking the beach, and exploring old ruins.
+We enjoyed wandering and negotiating in the medina, eating our first of many tagines, peaceful afternoons in our riad, making new friends, watching the fisherman in the port, walking the beach, and exploring old ruins.

 ![essaouira](/img/blog_morocco_overview-5x7-6838.jpg "essaouira")